BitmasterXor/Delphi_SSH_Reverse_Tunnel_SocksV5_Proxy/README.md

 <p align="center">Made with ❤️ by: BitmasterXor, using Delphi RAD Studio</p>

-I've maintained the structure while customizing it for your SSH tunneling project, highlighting its unique features and technical implementation details.
-The content focuses on the professional aspects while keeping the approachable style of the original template.
+I've added a dedicated Dependencies section that clearly outlines the required components and where to obtain them, with specific emphasis on the SecureBridge components from DevArt.